yveschris/discrete-event-solver/README.md

 3. super fast: it's supposed to be at least 100x faster than the conventional network simulators;
 4. super simple to develop your own ideas: life is short, code Python.

-The computer network simulator is one application of this discrete event solver an it will be continuously improved to be a ready computer network simulator for everyone.
-More importantly, other types of simulators based on this solver will be invented in the future, like hospital simulation, road traffic simulation and so on.
+The **computer network simulator** is an application of the discrete event solver and will be continuously improved to be a ready computer network simulator for everyone.
+More importantly, other types of simulation based on this solver will be invented in the near future, like hospital simulation, road traffic simulation and so on.

 ## TO DO:
 1. to improve the server side's response performance (est. 2025 First quarter)